Nicole Cosby, PhD, ATC

 - PhD Sports Medicine -- University of Virginia, 2011

 - MA Kinesiology – San Jose State University, 2004

 - BA Athletic Training--Point Loma Nazarene University, 2002

 Dr. Cosby has expertise in pathology to the lower extremity and manual therapy techniques that can be used to improve range of motion in restricted joints within the foot and ankle.
-Dr. Cosby also serves as Clinical Education Education Coordination for the Athletic Training Education Program.
+Dr. Cosby also serves as Clinical Education Coordinator for the Athletic Training Program.

 Using manual therapy techniques to improve range of motion at the ankle joint in acute ankle sprain patients.
 Dr. Cosby's secondary research interests are in the area of evidence based medicine and patient self-reported function following manual therapy intervention.